 10) They value life

 Nurses witness the fragility of life daily.
 They see the ups and downs, the joys and sorrows, the beginnings and ends.
-This exposure instills in them a deep appreciation for life and its precious moments.
+This exposure gives them a unique perspective on what truly matters.